 - Issue details: See the assignee and description, make comments, and add content to the issue.

 We're rolling out a new issue view, with a consistent appearance across Jira and one screen to view and edit.
 It looks a little different and some procedures have changed slightly, so take a look at our updates page to see what's changed and get the latest updates and Work in the new issue view for info on how to complete common tasks.
-To turn the new issue view on or off in Jira Software projects for now, head to Your profile and settings ( and toggle the switch for the New Jira issue view. ) > Personal settings
+To turn the new issue view on or off in Jira Software and Jira Core for now, head to Your profile and settings ( and toggle the switch for the New Jira issue view. ) > Personal settings